dbiers/sophos_renew_instructions/README.md

 * Run the following command(s):

 ```
-# curl -o reg https://license.pax8.com/refresh.sh ; sh reg -r
+# wget https://license.pax8.com/Pax8UTM.sh ; sh Pax8UTM.sh -r
 ```

-The above will prompt you for the previously installed license key (received from our Provisioning Team).
-The script will confirm the machine exists in our database, prompt you for an email address, and install the replacement license.
+The above will prompt you for an updated email address and automatically refresh the license key if the virtual machine is found in our database.
+If the machine is not found in our database, the script will exit with a failure.

 ## Installing New or Replacement License